charlyporcher/My_Website/content/publication/fmp/index.md

 +++
 featured = true
-title = "A Revealed-Preference Approach to Measuring Information Frictions in Migration" abstract = "Labor demand shocks differ widely across regions within countries.
-Yet, migration patterns often do not respond to these regional shocks.
-Are workers' limited migration responses due to lack of information about the potential net gains from regional migration?
-To answer this question, we analyze the mobility decisions of all formally employed workers in Brazil over 15 years.
-First, using a reduced-form approach, we document heterogeneous delay in reaction to positive local labor demand shocks: workers living in more distant regions and in regions with a lower degree of internet penetration tend to react more slowly to positive local labor demand shocks happening in other regions within the same country.
-Second, using a structural approach, we use model-based moment conditions and tests of overidentifying restrictions to test for the content of migrants' information sets.
-Our preliminary results indicate that the precision of the information that workers have about labor market conditions in regions other than their region of residence decays very quickly with distance.
-Agents located in regions with a better access to internet also appear to have more precise information." abstract_short = "" authors = ['Thomas Fujiwara', 'Eduardo Morales', 'Charly Porcher'] date = "2019-10-11" image_preview = "" math = true publication_types = ["3"]
+title = "A Revealed-Preference Approach to Measuring Information Frictions in Migration" abstract = "We examine whether workers' limited migration responses to local shocks are due to lack of information about the potential gains from regional migration.
+We analyze the mobility decisions of all formally employed workers in Brazil over 15 years.
+We derive model-based moment conditions to test for the content of migrants' information sets.
+First, we find that individuals located in regions with a better access to internet and a higher population density have richer information sets overall.
+Second, information is concentrated on few neighboring regions and on regions with population sharing similar education and racial composition.
+Third, individuals identifying as white and with a higher educational attainment feature richer information sets." abstract_short = "" authors = ['Thomas Fujiwara', 'Eduardo Morales', 'Charly Porcher'] date = "2020-09-02" image_preview = "" math = true publication_types = ["3"]